 Important Pollinator Safety Note:

 Spraying for spiders outdoors may seem to reduce their numbers, but should be avoided in most situations.
 Spiders actually have claws on the bottom of their legs, so they do not pick up most residual pesticides.
 They do not groom themselves either.
-This is another way they avoid exposure to lethal amounts of the residual pesticides we so commonly spray for spiders.
+So they’re rarely exposed to enough pesticide residue to control them effectively.

 However, beneficial insects like ladybugs & honeybees do groom themselves, and are much more likely to be affected negatively by outdoor insecticide sprays.